Citizens of the World

 About the authors:

-Kevin L. Cope is the Adams Professor of English Literature at Louisiana State University in Baton Rouge.
-The author of Criteria of Certainty, John Locke Revisited, and In and After the Beginning, Cope has edited a panoply of volumes on topics such as the imaginative representations of the sciences, the iconic status of George Washington, miracle lore in the Enlightenment, and the profusion of information during the Enlightenment.
-Since 1992, he has edited 1650 - 1850: Ideas, Aesthetics, and Inquiries in the Early Modern Era.
-Cope is a frequent guest and commentator on radio and television programming concerned with higher education management and policy.
+KEVIN L. COPE is the Adams Professor of English Literature at Louisiana State University in Baton Rouge.
+The author of Criteria of Certainty, John Locke Revisited, and In and After the Beginning, Cope has prepared numerous essay collections, most recently Hemispheres and Stratospheres: The Idea and Experience of Distance in the International Enlightenment (Bucknell University Press).
+Cope is a frequent guest on radio and television programming concerning higher education policy and governance.

 Distributed by Rowman & Littlefield Publishing Group